 148AA

 148A.
-In ıfrin agement notices
+48A.
+Infringement notices

-( 1) An authorized officer may serve an infringement notice on a person, other than a person under the age of 16 years, if of the opinion that the person has committed a prescribed offence.
+(1) An authorized officer may serve an infringement notice on a person, other than a person under the age of 16 years, if of the opinion that the person has committed a prescribed offence.

-(1 2) An infringement notice is not to relate to 4 or more offences.
+(2) An infringement notice is not to relate to 4 or more offences.

-( 3) An infringement notice is to be in accordance with section 14 of the Monetary Penalties Enforcement Act 2005.
+(3) An infringement notice is to be in accordance with section 14 of the Monetary Penalties Enforcement Act 2005.

-148B - 14 8E.
+148B - 148E

 148F.
 Payments to Board

 Any payment in respect of an infringement notice is to be made to the Board.

 148G - 148I